yiphei/yif-AI/future_attention_transformer/README.md

 # Future Attention Transformer [WIP readme]
 > NB: LaTeX here is optimized for Github's Markdown, so please view it on Github.
 Also, Safari does not render Github's LaTeX and some SVG files well, so Chrome is advised.

 Decoder-only transformer models apply a causal mask to enable parallel training with teacher forcing.
-However, the masked part of the attention matrix contains good signal on the affinities between present and future tokens.
+However, the causally masked part of the attention matrix contains good signal on the affinities between present and future tokens.
 This project explores how the masked part can be leveraged to improve model training.

 ## Motivations